 The reality is that users are confronted with strict business rules that prevent them from having the flexibility they need to carry out daily tasks.
 This can in turn impede organizations from achieving their goal of providing a flexible workplace culture adapted to the hybrid workplace.

 A closer look at digital workplace governance

-Digital workplace governance is managed by the IT Department who define business rules and secure the work environment.
+Digital workplace governance is managed by the IT Department who defines business rules and secures the work environment.
 They also help create a uniform end-user experience.
 While end-users need to access, find, create, and share information daily.
 The role of IT is to make sure these actions are controlled and obey specific rules which guarantee compliance and security.

 Digital workplace governance is especially crucial when teams are geographically distributed.